Schwab establishes endowed scholarships to support students from underrepresented communities

-A Pathway to a Career in Financial Planning
+A pathway to a career in finance

 Mentorship and lasting impact

-In addition to financial support, the program will make voluntary mentorship and professional development opportunities available to help prepare the students for a successful career in Financial Planning.
+In addition to financial support, the program will make voluntary mentorship and professional development opportunities available to help prepare the students for a successful career in financial planning.

-“It’s important to us that our employees reflect the people we serve and the communities in which we work,” said Schwab-Pomerantz.
-“To help make that a reality, we need to encourage more underrepresented students to choose a career in financial services.
+“It’s important to us that our employees reflect the people we serve and the communities in which we work.
+To help make that a reality, we need to encourage more underrepresented students to choose a career in financial services.
 We believe programs like this scholarship endowment can help by creating educational opportunities that can break down barriers and open up new possibilities.”